 I definitely feel lucky for having the chance to undergo these breathtaking experiences, and now that I have met and seen them, my wish for their practices to continue for eternity has been strengthened even more!
 It is also my wish that more people would get to know their tradition — and the real one at that.

-I say this because there are a LOT of misunderstanding about the geisha profession.
+I say this because there is a LOT of misunderstandings about the geisha profession.
 In fact, ‘Memoirs of a Geisha‘ is a prime example of this!
 Since it was made in Hollywood, it surely had several aspects that were false (if not overly romanticized) thereby contributing to the already growing misconceptions of the culture.
-Thanks to my discussions with several geisha, as well as to my long research sprees, I have come to learn MORE of the truth.
+Thanks to my discussions with several geishas, as well as to my long research sprees, I have come to learn MORE of the truth.

 Today, I will be imparting that knowledge with you so that you too can be cleared of any misconceptions that you may have about them.